bpmsoasolutions/jet-komponents/README.md

 </oj-button>
 ```

-Saving the distancies, because react use the jsx syntax, that is really comfortable to write components, we want to arrive to a something similar.
+React uses JSX which makes it really easy (and readable) to write components, as you can see from the example above.
+We wanted to have a similar declaration - within the possibilities - which is the reason we created our library:

 ```html
 <oj-button params="